Cersei’s coronation gown

 Tywin Lannister’s jacket uses exactly the same lasered dot/teardrop leather as Cersei’s coronation gown.

-Now – it would be similar to either cut or punch those dots and holes into artificial or real leather.
+Now – it would be simple but tedious to either cut or punch those dots and holes into artificial or real leather.
 However, I found a similar PU leather with the lasered dot and teardrop pattern on Etsy.
 Note that this lasered pattern isn’t exactly accurate, it’s just similar.

 The original lasered pattern (right) has jagged edges around the dots/teardrops, opposed to the Etsy pattern, which has smooth dots and teardrops.